inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 Working on the canvas, you may rotate or resize the tiling, from the LPE dialog you may change the number of rows and columns.

-Do your best to entirely cover the shape to be filled, without having too many unuseful repetitions of the pattern.
+Do your best to entirely cover each shape to be filled, without having too many unuseful repetitions of patterns.

 This is what was chosen (this is layer "Clothline preparing pattern fill" in the cloth_line.svg file )